inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 24. At the top of the window, click the tab that says :guilabel:`Look and Feel`.

-25. Choose your language in the dropdown box next to the word :guilabel:`Language`.
+25. Choose your language in the drop-down box next to the word :guilabel:`Language`.

 26. Click :guilabel:`OK`.